santikka/tsn/README.md

 # tsn: Time-Series Network Analysis

-An R package for time series network analysis with a focus on distance calculation, network construction, and visualization.
+An R package for time series network analysis with a focus on discretization, network transformation, and visualization.

 ## Installation